-In all of the above work, spots which are flagged as low quality are omitted from the primary analysis.
+In all of these works, spots that are flagged as low quality are omitted from the primary analysis.
 Naturally this improves the look of the data, as indicated by a range of visual diagnostics.
-However spots do not go from "good" to "bad" in a sharp way and the cut-offs which are used to judge low quality are inevitably somewhat arbitrary.
-A more satisfactory approach would be to give less weight to lower quality spots in a graduated way, with excellent spots getting full weight, down to excluding really bad spots entirely.
+However, spots do not go from "good" to "bad" in a sharp way, and the cutoffs that are used to judge low quality are inevitably somewhat arbitrary.
+A more satisfactory approach would be to give less weight to lower-quality spots in a graduated way, with excellent spots getting full weight, down to excluding really bad spots entirely.

-In the empirical quality approach, a more systematic approach to handling outlier spots can be achieved by using robust estimation procedures mentioned in the next Section.
-Robust M-estimators of location and scale will automatically down-weight any M-value which is discordant with other comparable values.
-Robust methods down-weight outlying M-values in a graduated way and avoid the need to choose an arbitrary cut-off.
+In the empirical quality approach, a more systematic approach to handling outlier spots can be achieved by using the robust estimation procedures discussed in Subheading 7.
+Robust estimators of location and scale will automatically downweight any M value that is discordant with other comparable values.
+Robust methods downweight outlying M values in a graduated way and avoid the need to choose an arbitrary cutoff.

 In the physically based approach to quality, a graduated approach is more difficult.
-Ideally, quality measures should be found which predict the between-slide variance of the M-values.
+Ideally, quality measures should be found that predict the between-slide variance of the M values.
 Spots can then be weighted inversely according to the predicted variances.
-An obvious treatment of spot area, for example, would be to weight small spots directly proportional to their area, for example $w = a / a_F$, where w is the weight, a is the area of the spot in pixels, and a_F is the area of a full-sized spot.
-Figure 10 demonstrates empirically that spots with small areas can be more substantially more variable than larger spots.
-The correct treatment of other measures such as signal-to-noise ratio is less obvious, although Brown et al [29] and Wang et al [14] have promising results.
-Wang et al [14] demonstrate graphically an increasing trend relationship between spot variance and their composite quality measure.
-However we have not observed the same variance trends using data from our own institutions, and the results may be sensitive to the particular image analysis and background correction method which was used.
+An obvious treatment of spot area, e.g., would be to weight small spots directly proportional to their area, such as $w = a/a_F$, in which w is the weight, a is the area of the spot in pixels, and a_F is the area of a full-sized spot.
+Figure 10 demonstrates empirically that spots with small areas can be substantially more variable than larger spots.
+The correct treatment of other measures such as SNR is less obvious, although Brown et al. (29) and Wang et al. (14) have promising results.
+Wang et al. (14) demonstrated graphically an increasing trend relationship between spot variance and the spots' composite quality measure.
+However, we have not observed the same variance trends using data from our own institutions, and the results may be sensitive to the particular image analysis and background correction method that was used.

-7 Selecting Differentially Expressed Genes
+7. Selecting Differentially Expressed Genes

-7.1 Ranking Genes
+7.1.
+Ranking Genes

-One of the core goals of microarray data analysis is to identify which of the genes show good evidence of being DE.
+One of the core goals of microarray data analysis is to identify which of the genes show good evidence of being differentially expressed.
 This goal has two parts.
-The first is select a statistic which will rank the genes in order of evidence for differential expression, from strongest to weakest evidence.
-The second is to choose a critical-value for the ranking statistic above which any value is considered to be significant.
+The first is to select a statistic that will rank the genes in order of evidence for differential expression, from strongest to weakest evidence.
+The second is to choose a critical value for the ranking statistic above which any value is considered to be significant.
 The first goal is the more important of the two and, as it turns out, also the easier.
 The primary importance of ranking arises from the fact that only a limited number of genes can be followed up in a typical biological study.
-In many microarray studies the aim is to identify a number of candidate genes for confirmation and further study.
-It will usually be practical to follow-up only a limited number of genes, a hundred say, so it is most important to identify the 100 most likely candidates.
-The complete list of all genes which can be considered statistically significant may be of less interest if this list is too large to be followed up.
+In many microarray studies, the aim is to identify a number of candidate genes for confirmation and further study.
+It will usually be practical to follow up only a limited number of genes, say 100, so it is most important to identify the 100 most likely candidates.
+The complete list of all genes that can be considered statistically significant may be of less interest if this list is too large to be followed up.